joan41868/hethers.js/packages/hash/README.md

 It contains several common hashing utilities (but not the actual hash functions).

 For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/hashing/).
+TODO link

 Importing
 ---------